BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 Now, we're going to find one such example in our data frame and convert a static number or equation to inline code.
 In our paper text we read "a total of 243 individuals from 21 countries completed this section."
 Here we can use inline r code to calculate the total responses instead of typing it in.
 However, because we don't have access to the original dataset (and thus only aggregate counts) we can't use `nrow()` to count our number of observations. we will count the column `count` in our `data` dataframe which sums the responses relating to how familiar respondents are with current NIH guidelines on reproducibility and is used to create Fig 1.
 We will use *r sum(data$count)* in between the tick marks instead to total the count for each level of familiarity ("Very Aware", "Somewhat Aware", "Completely Unaware").

-We will add the inline code to the sentence:
+We will add the inline code to the sentence in question:

 >
 > ~~~
-> "a total of `r sum(data$count)` individuals from 21 countries completed this section."
+> a total of `r sum(data$count)` individuals from 21 countries completed this section.
 > ~~~
 > {: .language-r}

-Output: "a total of 242 individuals from 21 countries completed this section."
+**Output:** "a total of 242 individuals from 21 countries completed this section."

 Oh!
 Wow we were off on out total count by one anyway, good thing we added this inline code!